bts-hehe/nj/README.md

 # win
-This is a script meant to harden your Windows server or workstation.
+This is a script to harden your Windows server or workstation.

 ## instructions
 1. Download as zip.
 It'll be named ```win-main```.